-9) RAF.
+- 9) RAF.
 The Royal Air Force was losing some planes to anti-aircraft fire, and they consulted a mathematician about adding reinforced metal to parts of their planes.
 The mathematician said to check all their returning planes and place a mark on a model plane wherever any plane had a bullet hole.
 He then looked at the model and said, "Reinforce your planes wherever there are no marks."
 Was this good advice?
-Explain.

-10) New Assigned Seats.
-The fourteen third graders are saying numbers at random to get new assigned seats.
-What's the probability that no third grader will get his or her old seat again?

-11) Mrs. Smith says, "I have two children, and my younger one's a boy."
+Explain. - 10) New Assigned Seats.
+Fourteen students are saying numbers at random to get new assigned seats.
+What's the probability that no student will get his or her old seat again? - 11) Mrs. Smith says, "I have two children, and my younger one's a boy."
 What's the probability her other child is a boy?
 Mrs. Jones says, "I have two children, and one of them's a boy."
-What's the probability her other child is a boy?

-12) Two numbers are chosen at random from the infinite set of natural numbers.
+What's the probability her other child is a boy? - 12) You're playing on a game show!
+There is a prize behind one of three doors, and you have to announce your choice.
+Let's say you choose Door #1.
+The MC then opens one of the other doors to show you that there's no prize behind that one.
+You now are allowed to switch your choice if you wish.
+Which way are you more likely to get the prize, sticking with your original choice or switching?
+Or doesn't it matter? - 13) Two numbers are chosen at random from the infinite set of counting numbers.
 What's the probability that they are relatively prime?
 (Reminder: "relatively prime" means they have no common factor other than 1.)
 This is a seemingly impossible problem that can be answered.
 Here's a strategy that can help: solve a simpler problem.
 For example, what's the probability that two numbers between one and ten are relatively prime?
-How about between one and one hundred?
-Another way to make it a simpler problem is this: what's the probability that any two natural numbers are not both divisible by two?
+How about between one and twenty, or one and one hundred?
+Another way to make it a simpler problem is this: what's the probability that any two counting numbers are not both divisible by two?
 How about not both divisible by three?
-If you make progress on this problem, you should consult someone who has studied calculus and knows a beautiful result by the great Swiss mathematician Leonhard Euler about the sum of the reciprocals of all the square numbers.

-13) You choose an M&M at random from a bowl of M&Ms. What's the probability it will be red?
+If you make progress on this problem, you should consult someone who has studied calculus and knows a beautiful result by the great Swiss mathematician Leonhard Euler about the sum of the reciprocals of all the square numbers. - 14) You choose an M&M at random from a bowl of M&Ms. What's the probability it will be red?
 (Do this experiment at home!)